Zefaryo/Zefaryo/README.md

 ### Hi there 👋

-I'm Jean-Maël Legrand, 22 years old, student in computer science and software engineering at Université de Technologie de Belfort-Montbéliard (University of Technology of Belfort-Montbéliard).
+I'm Jean-Maël Legrand, a 22-year-old student studying computer science and software engineering at the Université de Technologie de Belfort-Montbéliard.

 I like to: